charlesclz03/flowforge/FlowForge Figma Files/src/README.md

 ### 1️⃣ How It Works Page

-- Read about FlowForge features
+- Read about Freestyla features
 - See statistics (50+ beats, 1,000+ words)
 - Click **"Start Practicing"** to begin